Aeppli-Bott-Chern cohomology and Deligne cohomology from a viewpoint of Harvey-Lawson's spark complex: Introduction

 where $\mathcal{Z}^{k+1}_{\Z}(X, p)$ is the subgroup of complex differential $(k+1)$-forms with integral periods.
 Deligne cohomology group $H^{k+1}_{\mathcal{D}}(X; \Z(p))$ is usually defined by the hypercohomology group $\H^{k+1}(X, \Z(p))$ of the Deligne complex of sheaves

 where $\Omega^k$ is the sheaf of holomorphic $k$-forms.
-Recall that the Aeppli and Bott-Chern cohomology (\cite{S}) of a complex manifold $X$ can be defined by the hypercohomology of the complex of sheaves: where $p\geq q$ and $\overline{\Omega}^k$ be the sheaves of anti-holomorphic $k$-forms.
+Recall that the Aeppli and Bott-Chern cohomology (\cite{S}) of a complex manifold $X$ can be defined by the hypercohomology of the complex of sheaves: where $p\geq q$ and $\overline{\Omega}^k$ is the sheaf of anti-holomorphic $k$-forms.
 We have

 By this similarity to the definition of Deligne cohomology, it is natural to ask the following question

 \begin{question} Is there a differential cohomology that plays the role of the Harvey-Lawson spark group $\widehat{H}(X, p)$, and the hypercohomology groups of the complex of sheaves that play the role of Deligne cohomology? \end{question}